 Those who want to join CFC will have to go through a weekly seminar evangelization series called the Christian Life Program spanning 13 weeks or sessions.
 CLP graduates are then grouped into cell groups called “households,” consisting of at least 4 and up to 7 couples under the pastoral care supervision of a family head.

-The Couple for Christ at CTK is headed by Glenn & Girlie Ubaldo.
+The Couple for Christ at CTK is headed by Glenn & Girlie Ubaldo and are represented in the PPC meetings by Eddie and Cecile Salonga.